 The following table summarises the sensitivity of the profit and net assets attributable to unitholders to price risk.
-The reasonably possible movements in the risk variables have been determined based on management's best estimate, having regard to a number of factors, including historical correlation of the Scheme's investments with the relevant benchmark and market volatility.
-However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusual large market movements resulting from changes in the performance of and/or correlation between the performances of the economies, markets and securities in which the Scheme invests.
+The reasonably possible movements in the risk variables have been determined based on management's estimates, having regard to a number of factors, including historical correlation of the Scheme's investments with the relevant benchmark and market volatility.
+However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusual large market movements resulting from changes in the performance of and/or correlation between the performance of the economies, markets and securities in which the Scheme invests.
 As a result, historic variations in risk variables should not be used to predict future variations in the risk variables.

-Impact on assets attributab profit/net le to unitholders
+profit/net ole to unitholders

-Sensitivity rates 30 June 2022 30 June 2021
+Sensitivity rates 30 June 2023 30 June 2022

 \$'000 \$'000

 Price risk

-Units in fixed income trusts +5% 6,275 6,344
+Units in fixed income trusts +5% 6,335 6,275

--5% (6,275) (6,344)
+-5% (6,335) (6,275)

-Units in equity and other trusts +10% 75,338 87,305
+Units in equity and other trusts +10% 83,196 75,338

--10% (75,338) (87,305)
+-10% (83,196) (75,338)